RTO and RPO: Making It Simple

 Devising Your Categories

-Every organization must devise a scale of RTO and RPO categories for itself.
-It is best to limit these to around five or six categories for each objective.
-Having more can be a maintenance nightmare.
+Every organization must devise its own scale of RTO and RPO categories.
+It is best to limit the number of categories to around five or six.
+More can be a maintenance nightmare.

 The following is a scale of RTOs that we have seen work well for many organizations: